Interactive video: hotspots, chapters and branching

 - Branching, letting the viewer choose a path ("show me the small / the large"), useful for guided product selection.

-When interactivity helps, and when it distracts
+When does interactivity help, and when does it distract?

 Sources & notes